Volunteering & Work Experience

 Whether it’s for the Duke of Edinburgh Scheme, if you’re thinking about a career in animal care, if you want to make new friends, or if you simply want to be involved with a local charity, we’ll be happy to hear from you.

 To keep everyone safe all volunteers will complete a health and safety induction with our staff and all Junior Volunteers must have signed parental or guardian consent.

 Click here to find out more.

 We have volunteering opportunities throughout the year across all areas of the farm.
-Our standard week days are Tuesday to Friday (as the Farm is closed to the public on Mondays) with Saturday and Sunday spaces available in the Livestock and Cafe Departments.
+Our standard week days are Tuesday to Friday (as the Farm is closed to the public on Mondays) with Saturday and Sunday spaces available in our shop and at the front gate.

-For enquiries relating specifically to helping out in the Gardens, please get in touch with our General Manager, Emma.
+For enquiries relating specifically to helping out in the Gardens, please send us an email.

 Some volunteers might require a higher level of support then our staff are able to offer, in which case we ask that a support worker attends with the volunteer to help them with activities.
 The supported worker may be a carer, friend or family member, and would join in with activities.